Marine Protected Areas in Belize

 ● Continuing to require EIAs for all developments within marine protected areas.

-● Empowering MPA managers—not just permitting agencies—with real authority over environmental decisions
+● Empowering MPA managers, not just permitting agencies, with real authority to influence environmental decisions

-● Aligning environmental protections and management with Belize’s international conservation commitments,
+● Aligning Belize’s environmental protections and management with it global conservation commitments,

 including its Blue Bond and World Heritage Site pledges.

-● Expanding the size and authority of “Preservation Zones” within MPAs.
+● Expanding the “Preservation Zones” within MPAs where no damaging practices are allowed.

 Restructuring Belize’s Marine Protected Areas

 Turneffe Atoll has the potential to be a global model for sustainable ocean management.
-But only if we stop treating “protected” as a label and start making it a reality.
+But that means honoring the term “protected” by ensuring strong management, vigorous enforcement and a commitment to the long term protection of essential habitats.